hholb/site-and-user-info/README.md

 Cross-Site Scripting exploits a vulnerability that causes a browser to execute arbitrary and user supplied JavaScript.
-If a website allows users to post comments, for example, the website is taking some user supplied text and somehow rendering it in the browser for other users to see.
-If the website does not sanitize the user input, a malicious agent could post a comment that would contain JavaScript that could then be executed by any browser that loads the page.
+If a website allows users to post comments, for example, the website is taking some user supplied text and rendering it in the browser.
+If the website does not sanitize the user input, a maliciousagent could post a comment that would contain JavaScript that couldthen be executed by any browser that loads the page.

 ``` html
 <script>